rhk7913/archlinux.github.io/index.md

 less PKGBUILD
 ```

-If the website field of PKGBUILD does match with the AUR package's associated and offical website, you can proceed with the final steps of the installation process.
+If the website field of PKGBUILD does match with the AUR package's offical website, you can proceed with the final steps of the installation process.

 **Note:** You will be unable to run makepkg as a root user, so you will need to run the following step as a non-root user to continue the installation process.
 I switched to the rhea user to complete the installation of Google Chrome.